Skip to content

 10

-# pytest plugins (optional)
+# pytest plugins (optional but recommended)

 pytest-vcr~=1.0.2